crenshaw-dev/argo/docs/resource-duration.md

 GPU:    3min * 1     / 1     = 2min * (1 nvidia.com/gpu)
 ```

+### Web/CLI reporting

+Both the web and CLI give abbreviated usage, like `9m10s*cpu,6s*memory,2m31s*nvidia.com/gpu`.
+In
+this context, resources like `memory` refer to the "base amounts".

+For example, `memory` means "amount of time a resource requested 1Gi of memory."
+If a container only
+uses 100Mi, each second it runs will only count as a tenth-second of `memory`.

 ## Rounding Down

 For short running pods (<10s), the memory value may be 0s.
 This is because the default is `100Mi`,